virinchibilla/restful-API-design/README.md

 I designed and implemented a rest API for a discography application via python microframework Flask in pycharam tool.
 And the developed application undergoes CRUD operations.

-* Flask is installed by using :
+* Flask installation:

-->For Windows use command  : from flask import Flask
+->For Windows use command: from flask import Flask

 ->For virtualenv use command:
   $ pip install Flask